kristopolous/fiction/framework.md

 It's worth looking into the second option.
 Here's some example of what you could do.

-### Enormously restrict the language to make all refactoring efforts futile
+### Restrict the language to make all refactoring efforts futile

 In our templating language, we would like to eliminate the ability to write maintainable, comprehensible code like this: